 One study showed that patients with Raynaud’s phenomenon secondary to scleroderma were successfully treated with IV infusions of NAC.
 Dosage: 15 mg per kg of body weight, only under direction of a qualified practitioner.

 The B vitamins are critical for the rejuvenation of cell formation and the production of energy in the body.
-It is recommended to take higher doses of B1, B2, B3, B6, B12, biotin, folic acid, and pantothenic acid.
+It is recommended to take higher doses of B1, B2, B3, B6, B12, biotin, folate, and pantothenic acid.
 Dosage: 50-200 mg daily.

 - COX-2 INHIBITING HERB